Local SEO: The Complete 2024 Guide To Improve Rankings

 Further Resources for On-page SEO:

-Backlinks can also be known simply as links or external links, are hyperlinks that point from one website to another.
-Links between websites are how search engines crawl websites and discover new content.
-Search engine algorithms use links to determine how relevant a websites page is to a search query from a user.
+Backlinks, also referred to as links or external links, are hyperlinks that connect one website to another.
+These links are crucial for search engine algorithms to crawl websites and uncover new content.
+Search engines like Google utilize links to gauge the relevance of a website’s page to a user’s search query.

 Some common link building tactics include: